You know how bad it is. But the DWP only sees what's on the form.

 If those answers don't capture the full picture, you get misunderstood.
 And misunderstood means underpaid.

-PIP NAV helps you get what's in your head onto that form properly — covering the specific things the decision process actually looks at — so the person reading it understands what your life is really like.
+PIP Nav helps you get what's in your head onto that form properly — covering the specific things the decision process actually looks at — so the person reading it understands what your life is really like.

-Get PIP NAV on Google Play
+Get PIP Nav on Google Play

 Available on Android · Privacy policy